DocOfi/EDAC-Course-Proj-2/README.md

 # EDAC-Course-Proj-2
 ###My homework in Coursera Exploratory Data Analysis Course Project 2

+#### Course Description

+This repository contains my course project 2 submitted through GitHub for the course Exploratory Data Analysis in Coursera.
+The course covers the essential exploratory techniques for summarizing data.
+Exploratory techniques are important for eliminating or sharpening potential hypotheses about the world that can be addressed by the data.

 ####Introduction

 Fine particulate matter (PM2.5) is an ambient air pollutant for which there is strong evidence that it is harmful to human health.
 In the United States, the Environmental Protection Agency (EPA) is tasked with setting national ambient air quality standards for fine PM and for tracking the emissions of this pollutant into the atmosphere.
 Approximatly every 3 years, the EPA releases its database on emissions of PM2.5.
 This database is known as the National Emissions Inventory (NEI).
 You can read more information about the NEI at the <a href="http://www.epa.gov/ttn/chief/eiinformation.html">EPA National Emissions Inventory web site</a>.